fbpx

 Definition

-Waterfall is a traditional project management methodology used in software development, where tasks are completed sequentially in linear phases.
+Software development uses the linear waterfall project management technique with sequential steps.
 It follows a rigid, sequential approach, where each phase must be completed before the next one begins.

 Example of how you can use Waterfall